Fees and funding

 |Arts and Humanities International Masters Scholarships||

-The Faculty of Arts and Humanities are pleased to offer scholarships worth £10,000 for international students starting a taught masters programme in September 2019.
-Funding can be used for tuition fees or to cover the costs of living.
+The Faculty of Arts and Humanities are pleased to offer two scholarships worth £10,000 towards tuition fees for international students starting a Masters postgraduate taught degree in September 2019.

 The University of Sheffield is committed to helping high quality applicants from around the world access our postgraduate degree programmes.